094459/newsletter-oss-projects/README.md

 [rag-with-amazon-bedrock-and-pgvector](https://aws-oss.beachgeek.co.uk/3lv) is an opinionated sample repo on how to configure and deploy RAG (Retrieval Augmented Retrieval) application.
 It uses a number of components including Amazon Bedrock for foundational models, Amazon RDS PostgreSQL with pgvector, LangChain, Streamlit, and a number of AWS services to bring it all together.(#186)

+**real-time-social-media-analytics-with-generative-ai**

+[real-time-social-media-analytics-with-generative-ai](https://aws-oss.beachgeek.co.uk/3x5) this repo helps you to build and deploy an AWS Architecture that is able to combine streaming data with GenAI using Amazon Managed Service for Apache Flink and Amazon Bedrock.
+(198)

 **rhubarb**

 [rhubarb](https://aws-oss.beachgeek.co.uk/3vt) is a light-weight Python framework that makes it easy to build document understanding applications using Multi-modal Large Language Models (LLMs) and Embedding models.
 Rhubarb is created from the ground up to work with Amazon Bedrock and Anthropic Claude V3 Multi-modal Language Models, and Amazon Titan Multi-modal Embedding model.
 Rhubarb can perform multiple document processing and understanding tasks.
 Fundamentally, Rhubarb uses Multi-modal language models and multi-modal embedding models available via Amazon Bedrock to perform document extraction, summarisation, Entity detection, Q&A and more.
 Rhubarb comes with built-in system prompts that makes it easy to use it for a number of different document understanding use-cases.
 You can customise Rhubarb by passing in your own system and user prompts.
 It supports deterministic JSON schema based output generation which makes it easy to integrate into downstream applications.
 Looks super interesting, on my to do list and will report back my findings.(#197)